strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ### Deploy and access a Strapi application

-When the above steps are completed DigitalOcean should automatically try to build and deploy the application.
+When the preceeding steps are completed DigitalOcean should automatically try to build and deploy the application.
 If the build does not start, click the **Actions** button in the upper right and select *force rebuild and deploy*.
-The Strapi admin panel is accessed at {your app domain}/admin once the application is successfully deployed.
+The Strapi admin panel is accessed at {your App domain}/admin once the application is successfully deployed.

 ## Add a managed database